connectedbydata/connectedbydata.org/_posts/2024-10-23-emily-weeknotes.md

 At the moment my diary next week has a clear day - which I want to use for focus time to progress some chunkier items.
 To achieve that I’ll need to have cleared the more administrative / weekly actions earlier in the week to reduce the distraction.

-I’m also getting married in less than a month!
+I’m also getting married one month today!
 Probably ought to keep on eye on taking care of that.

 ### What I’ve been inspired or challenged or moved by
 The article I read this week about AI Chatbots (see below) was challenging.